revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 ---

-24.What ere void elements in HTML?
+24.What are void elements in HTML?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)